quyetle7821/E_commerce_Website_Performance_and_User_Behavior_Analysis_SQL_Google_BigQuery/README.md

 ---
 ## 📌 Background & Overview

+### Objective:
+### 📖 What is this project about?
+What Business Question will it solve?
+  - This project uses SQL in Google BigQuery to analyze Google Analytics session data from an eCommerce website
+  - The goal is to evaluate website performance across traffic, user behavior, and revenue, and to measure the conversion funnel to identify optimization opportunities.

+### 👤 Who is this project for?
+  - Data Analysts/ BI Analysts
+  - E-commerce / Product teams
+  - Decision-makers & stakeholders

 # Exploring the Dataset
 In this project, I write eight queries to explore the dataset and dive deeper into the data to gain insights